DevKiDCosmo/Cosmolang-Core/keywords.md

 - `<types>`: Placeholder for one or more data types (e.g., `int`, `float`, `string`, etc.).
 It is optional to specify types.
 Use `void` if no type is needed and `auto` for safe return.
 - `types`: Placeholder for one or more data types (e.g., `int`, `float`, `string`, etc.).
 It is mandatory to specify types.

+In examples there is sometimes a number in the first order of the line.
+It indicates the order of phrasing.
+The next number after the dot represents the executional order.

 # Basic for running sections

 ## `function`